PSJGLOBAL/conun-blockchain-explorer/README.md

 ```javascript
 export const BASEURL = ...
 ```
-...and assign the base URL or IP address and port for your backend application.
+...and enter the base URL or IP address and port for your backend application.